ice-blockchain/subzero/.ion-connect-protocol/ICIP-01.md

 ### Special ephemeral event for embedding other non-ephemeral events

-A new kind 21750 ephemeral event is defined that has atmost 1 tag, the `b` tag referencing the master account.
+A new kind 21750 ephemeral event is defined that has atmost 2 tags, the `b` tag referencing the master account, which is optional if clients don't use [ICIP-2000](ICIP-2000.md) and the `e`/`a` tag to point to the event in the publishing request the client is adding context to, which is mandatory.

 Its content is the stringified JSON of some other event.